rohit22/TweetMap-SQSSNS/README.md

 - **com.java.src:** *TwitterStreamServer.java:* This class contains a main file and this can be used to run TwitterStreamConsumer standalone.
 This funcionality is primarily used to index twitter data offline.

-- **com.utils:** Contains the utilities files for parsing and creating json objects at different points in the workflow.
+- **com.java.src:** *Driver.java:* The main class used to start different threads for processing.
+This class starts the twitter stream consumer and other threads for pushing and listening to different queues (SQS and SNS).

+- **com.java.src:** *UploadToWebSockets.java:* This class is used to push the tweets onto the websocket.
+This class receives messages from SNS which are then pushed onto websockets and also for batch uploading to CloudSearch.

+- **com.sa:** This packages contains the classes related to Alchemy API.
+This package contains a classes (*WorkerPoolCreater.java:*, *WorkerThread.java:*) used to listen to SQS queue and spin a new thread for identifying the sentiment using Alchemy API (*AlchemyAPI.java:*, *AlchemyAPI_Params.java:*)

 - **com.websocket:** *GetTweets2.java:* File that is the server side end point for the websocket.
 It contains the function mappings and necessary invocations.

+- **com.utils:** Contains the utilities files for parsing and creating json objects at different points in the workflow.

 - **WebContent:** *index.html:* The UI of our application.
 It interacts with GetTweets2.java to get relevant tweets for displaying.